-Boating, alcohol and the use of other drugs just don't mix.
-Mixing boating, alcohol and other drugs result in many marine accidents and deaths.
+Mixing boating with the use of alcohol and other drugs results in many marine accidents and deaths each year.
 These substances reduce your reaction time and affect your better judgement.
 Combined with the sun, wind, waves, and noise of other watercraft, the effects of drugs are increased and will significantly reduce your reaction time.
 As the owner/operator, you are responsible for the alcohol/drug use and onboard behavior of your passengers.